Acceptable usage for hosting services (AUHS) last updated 1 June 2021.

 1.3 If there are any discrepancies between provisions of the TOS&C and the provisions of these AUHS, the provisions of the TOS&C prevail unless these AUHS expressly provide otherwise with reference to the corresponding provision of the TOS&C.

-2.1 The use of the hosting services may only be in accordance with the TOS&C, these AUHS, and the laws applicable in Switzerland and abroad.
+2.1 The use of the hosting and other services may only be in accordance with the TOS&C, these AUHS, and the laws applicable in Switzerland and abroad.
 The following actions are expressly prohibited:

 • Committing a crime (e.g., fraud, computer crime, money laundering, infringement of business secrets, document forgery, violence and threats against authorities and civil servants, unauthorized gaming, child abuse, trafficking), participating in a criminal act (collaborating, instigating, aiding and abetting), or the transferal of hosting services for the purpose of the committing of a criminal act by third parties who are under the supervision of the Customer, such as children, employees, subcontractors (hereafter "Agents").